Cowboys to work out QB Ryan Nassib

 They hoped to draft University of Miami quarterback Brad Kaaya in the seventh round as a developmental prospect.
 But the Lions took Kaaya in the sixth, so the Cowboys signed rookie free agents Cooper Rush and Austin Appleby.

-Rush remains on the roster, but the Cowboys waived Appleby earlier this week to sign Zac Dysert.
+Rush remains on the roster, but the Cowboys waived Appleby earlier this week to claim Zac Dysert.

 “Just like him,” Cowboys coach Jason Garrett said of Dysert via Jon Machota the Dallas Morning News.
 “A veteran quarterback.
 He hasn’t played in a lot of games but he’s been around the last three, four years, been around some good offensive systems.